goblinsasquatch/25141494-DB_Mod1_ChalB/README.md

 ## UK Police Force Information service.

-Select a Force from the dropdown list, and Senior Officer data (if published by that force), and Force contact information.
+Select a Force from the dropdown list.
+Senior Officer data (if published by that force), and Force contact information will be displayed for that Force.